The future of free speech: The panic button and social media regulation

 [My] regulatory framework that looks like this… “Free as in speech” is guaranteed at the infrastructure level, the market polices platform providers generally (i.e. “free as in puppy”), while regulation is narrowly limited to businesses that are primarily monetized through advertising (i.e. “free as in beer”) and thus impervious to traditional content marketplace pressures.

 Frameworks like this are foundational building-blocks for both business strategy and policy implementation.
-After all, we need not look further than antitrust experts, journalists, and politicians to learn that almost everyone fatally misunderstands Web 2.0 businesses — particularly how they’re juxtaposed with traditional industry — from first principles.
+After all, we need not look further than antitrust experts, journalists, and politicians to learn that almost everyone fatally misunderstands Web 2.0 businesses from first principles — particularly how the nouveau riche are juxtaposed with traditional industry.

 Part-and-parcel, it’s important to reiterate the flaws of both the prevailing populist sentiment and its resulting policy proposals — something a lot of us have been doing a lot of lately.

-Yet, while we’re all still dabbling in philosophy and theory, there’s an increasing sense-of-urgency for those in-the-know to start advancing some actual, workable solutions, because political momentum is building to ‘do something, anything’ to fix these real societal ills.
+Yet, while we’re all still dabbling in philosophy and theory, there’s an increasing sense-of-urgency for those in-the-know to start advancing some actual, workable solutions, because political momentum is building to ‘do something, anything’ to fix these real societal ills — even were the outcome tragically flawed.
 In other words, academic frameworks and critical punditry can only get you so far; at some point, the rubber has to hit the road and you need to make-the-leap from theory to practice.

 The need for such policy prescriptions to address the visceral pain of tech’s principal-agent problem produced “The Chinese Wall Solution” in 2018.

 In the meantime, a more somatic pain has seized the social web, with symptoms like misinformation, cyberabuse, and censorship triggering an autoimmune response.
 Given the state of discourse around social media and social networking platforms today, I want to address a few specific diseases here and now.